gopheracademy/gopheracademy-web/content/advent-2016/some-tools-for-go-that-you-might-not-know-yet.md

 # *zb:* Take some shortcuts to the go toolchain

-After you finished some work on your latest project, you run gometalinter.
+After you finished some work on your latest project, you run `gometalinter`.
 It takes some time to finish, and you discover that some of the lint tools have descended into the vendor directory, and now the output is cluttered with lots of useless messages.

-Then you run go build, only to observe that some tests failed.
-Aw, forgot to run go generate.
+Then you run `go build`, only to observe that some tests failed.
+Aw, forgot to run `go generate`.

 While you fix this, you realize how time is passing, and you wish your tools were faster and a bit smarter.